bruno686/2021winter/README.md

 #### Paper target

 - Complete the HSI thesis and submit it.
-  - ==Completion HSI code before 1.21.==
+  - Completion HSI code before 1.21.  （✔）
-  - Improved Bert vulnerability to improve accuracy before 1.23.
+  - Improved Bert vulnerability to improve accuracy before 1.23. （✔）
+  - Sort out the existing usable code and upload it to GitHub.
+The three data sets were handled well, and all the comparative experiments were done and recorded before 1.25.
 - Complete and submit the recommendation system paper.

 #### Enlish target